Load dynamic content into your layouts and create site-wide templates for categories, tags, user and articles using the

 |Site||A content source with general fields of your site as well as fields of the current logged in user.|

-In general, a content source can be Articles, Categories, Tags or Users.
+In general, a content source can be Articles, Categories, Tags, Users or Files.
 YOOtheme Pro also differentiates between a source which contains a single item or multiple items.
 In addition, a source can have related content sources, for example the article author or tags.
 Let's go into details.

 Depending on the page you are browsing Joomla provides different content sources.
 These sources are used when creating templates for those pages.
 For example, the template for the single article page will render different article content depending on which singe article you are browsing.